What is Aveed?

 increased or decreased interest in sex;

-pain or swelling where the medicine was injected.
+pain, bruising, bleeding, redness, or a hard lump where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.